 - Building and Managing Learning and Collaboration Spaces

-We will publish the complete report here in its entirety by late spring 2020.
+We will publish the complete report here in its entirety by late summer 2020.

 Calvert, Scout, and Mary Lee Kennedy.
 Emerging Technologies for Research and Learning: Interviews with Experts.
 Edited by Clifford Lynch and John O’Brien.
 Association of Research Libraries, Coalition for Networked Information, and EDUCAUSE, March 2020. https://doi.org/10.29242/report.emergingtech2020.interviews.